google/zetasql/docs/aggregate-function-calls.md

 # Aggregate function calls

-An aggregate function is a function that summarizes the rows of a group into a single value.
+An aggregate function summarizes the rows of a group into a single value.
 When an aggregate function is used with the `OVER` clause, it becomes a window function, which computes values over a group of rows and then returns a single result for each row.

 ## Aggregate function call syntax